healkeiser/google_drive_vfx_server/config/pipeline/substance_painter/assets/alphas/README.txt

-Placer ici les fichiers sbsar et image à utiliser comme alpha
+Put here sbsar and image files to be used as alphas